PlasmoHQ/plasmo/cli/plasmo/README.md

 ## Browser Extensions Book

-For a more in-depth view into how browser extensions work, we highly recommend Matt Frisbie's new book ["Building Browser Extensions"](https://buildingbrowserextensions.com/plasmo)
+For a more in-depth view into how browser extensions work, and how to develop them, we highly recommend Matt Frisbie's new book ["Building Browser Extensions"](https://buildingbrowserextensions.com/plasmo)

 ## Usage